krukowskid/krukowskid.github.io/_posts/2023-07-23-Azure-Managed-Identity-with-Local-Docker-Containers-in-Visual-Studio.md

 # Conslusion

 The recent updates to Visual Studio and Azure identity packages bring improved support for workload identity and enhanced capabilities.
 Managed identity simplifies authentication with Azure services and offers better security.
-Embracing these updates streamlines development and provides a more consistent experience between local and cloud deployment.
+Using those features makes development easier and provides a more consistent experience between local and cloud deployment.
 So, make sure to update your Visual Studio and packages to leverage these powerful features!